ccoVeille/golangci-lint-config-examples/02-basic/README.md

 ### revive
  Fast, configurable, extensible, flexible, and beautiful linter for Go.
  Drop-in replacement of golint.

+These are the default ones available in revive

 #### blank-imports
 Blank import should be only in a main or test package, or have a comment justifying it.